 (b) for a body corporate, a fine of $45 000.

+[Regulation 7 amended: SL 2026/53 r.
+6.]

 8. Towing service provider must ensure photographs taken and dashboard camera recordings made

 (1) A towing service provider in relation to a regulated towing business must take reasonable steps to ensure that a relevant towing worker takes, and provides to the towing service provider, the photographs required under regulation 27.